Cetyl/DevOps-Technical-Assignment/Task -1. AWS Cost Optimization.md

 ### Potential Actions:
 - **Optimize Lambda Function Duration**:
   - Review the execution time of each Lambda function.
-If functions are running longer than necessary, refactoring the code or adjusting memory settings could reduce execution time.
+If functions are running longer than necessary, refactoring or editing the code or adjusting memory settings could reduce execution time.

 - **Scheduled Invocation**:
   - If any Lambda functions are invoked on a schedule but not used regularly, consider adjusting the schedule or switching to a different service.